 - Mondays – Closed.

 - Tuesdays – Beginner Training Practice.
 First timers can go out by themselves, and there is someone to provide basic instruction.
-All are allowed on Tuesdays, but it is understood that due to the beginner/training focus, drivers may not get the seat time they would on other days.
+This is limited to beginners only.

 - Thursdays – Open Practice.

 - Fridays – Racer/Experienced Driver Practice.
 The focus is for Experienced drivers, and in particular for those planning to race in the next weekend race.
-Beginners will not be accommodated (we will not split out beginner groups).
-Beginners should plan to come out another time, ideally on Tuesdays or Wednesdays for Rentals.
+Beginners will not be accommodated .
+Beginners should come out on Tuesdays.

 - Weekends – Open Practice.
 During the winter, there is generally one session during the day.
 During the summer, there is generally early morning sessions on Saturday and Sunday with a night session on Saturday.
 There is no practice on race days.